 - Spiced Pear and Cider Chutney

-If you've tried this recipe, why not leave a star rating in the recipe card right below.
-Or leave a review in the comments section further down.
+If you've tried this recipe, let me know what you think by leaving a star rating in the recipe card or comment section below.
 I always appreciate your feedback!
-You can also follow me on Pinterest, Facebook or Instagram.
-Sign up for my email list, too!
+You can also follow me on Pinterest, Facebook or Instagram or Sign up to my email list!

 📖 Recipe